Please select one of the following:

 This we-wind fills the empty cavity where our me/my/mine mind use to be, activating us and our skulls into apocalyptic collective jubilation, a chorus of whistling zombies.
 This we-wind is the only and true wind of change for as we are transformed from our false selves—individuated me/my/mine minds—into a dividuated community collective, we then effect change in the world through continuing the holy work of consuming me/my/mine minds wherever we come across them.
 You have just become part of a pack that exerts its influence not by making its world smaller through dividing and conquering, but a pack that makes its world bigger by ushering everyone in.

-This we-wind of change is changing all of us into an activated and organized community of action workers, neither living nor dead but constantly laboring in love, ridding the world of the scourge of the me/my/mine mind, adding to our numbers, and whistling while we work.
+This we-wind of change is changing all of us into a communion of activated and organized action workers, neither living nor dead but constantly laboring in love, ridding the world of the scourge of the me/my/mine mind, adding to our numbers daily, and whistling while we work.